josjeromeijn/Horizontal-transfer-TE-fungi/README.md

 # Horizontal transfer TE fungi
-Scripts used to detect horizontal transfer of transposable elements (HTT) in 1,348 publicly available fungal genomes (JGI), see [reference].
+Scripts used to detect horizontal transfer of transposable elements (HTT) in 1,348 publicly available fungal genomes (JGI), see our [preprint](https://www.biorxiv.org/content/10.1101/2025.06.16.659975v1).
 Folders include Snakemake pipelines, scripts, and a file containing software versions used for each specific pipeline.
 All scripts included in these pipelines are created by Josje Romeijn (MGE lab, Utrecht University).

 1. Extraction of TEs from fungal genomes
 2. BUSCO Ks estimations of genome comparisons